 Competency-based tests given to students when the complete a course in CTE.

-Though you can submit a Parental Exclusion form at any point, if you submit the Parental Exclusion form to the school at least 24 hours prior to your child taking the test(s), the school will ensure that your child doesn’t access the test(s).
+You can submit a parental exclusion form and the school will ensure that your child doesn’t access the test(s).
 Board Rule 277-404-7

-If you would like to opt your student out of any state assessments, print and complete the appropriate form.
+If you would like to opt your student out of any state assessments, print, complete, and submit the appropriate form.

-Make sure to mark each individual test from which you would like your student excluded.
+Make sure to mark each individual test from which you would like your student excluded in the form.

-Students who have submitted parental exclusion forms will be provided a teacher created assignment to do in place of the state assessment.
+Students who have submitted parental exclusion forms will be provided a teacher created assignment to do in place of the state assessment(s)